iapyeh/sshscript/index.md

 password = getpass()

 #
-# Below is sshscript-style syntax
+# Below is python script with content of sshscript syntax
 #
 # First: ssh to username@host with password
 $.connect('username@host',password=password)